jabreity/checkdns/README.md

 - **List Name Servers**: Outputs all name servers present in NS records.
 - **List Records by Name Server**: Lists all records served by a specific name server.
 - **List Records by Type by IP**: Displays all records of a specific type served by a specific IP address.
-- **Compare Zone Files**: Compares two sets of DNS TLD zone files or directories and lists domains that have been added or removed between them.
+- **Compare Zone Files**: Optionally compares two sets of zone files and lists added/removed domains.
 - **Multiple Output Formats**: Supports output to standard output (stdio), JSON files, or plain text files (.txt) based on user preference.
 - **Input Sanitization**: Ensures safe file and directory input handling to prevent directory traversal.